forcedotcom/cli/releasenotes/sfdx/README.md

 ---

-These changes are in the Salesforce CLI release candidate.
-We plan to include these changes in next week's official release.
-This list isn't final and is subject to change.

 * NEW: The following commands that used to be in the `force:source:beta` topic are now generally available:

     * `force:source:push`